orbitdb/SCPs/scps/SCP-6.md

 - `next`: This field has been removed.
 Its array values from version 2 have been moved into the `refs` array.

-- `refs`: This field's value is now the set union of the values of version 2 `next` and `refs` fields.
-This fields array is sorted alphabetically to promote determinism.
+- `refs`: This field's value is now an array including the values of the `next` and `refs` fields from entry version 2 in that order.

 ### Byte Comparison